Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/migrating-windows-wsl.md

 ## 1. Backup and uninstall

-Follow [this guide](https://github.com/Ballsdex-Team/BallsDex-DiscordBot/wiki/Backing-up-and-restoring-data) to backup your data.
+Follow [this guide](../backup-and-transfers/) to backup your data.
 In theory, you only need the `data-dump.sql` file, but better be safe.

 Once this step is complete and you have verified the contents of your database dump, **uninstall Docker Desktop** from Windows.
 You must still keep the bot's folder.

-> [!TIP]
+!!! tip
-> WSL can use more disk space.
+    WSL can use more disk space.
 If you have less than 30GB available, it is a good idea to clean your computer now.

 ## 2. Configure WSL

-Follow [the first part of the new tutorial](https://github.com/Ballsdex-Team/BallsDex-DiscordBot/wiki/%5BWIP%5D-Installing-Ballsdex) to install WSL and Docker.
+Follow [the first part of the new tutorial](../../installation/installing-ballsdex/) to install WSL and Docker.
 Don't forget the last step to test and confirm that your new Docker works.

 ## 3. Locate the bot's folder